 the initial exploitation of the data would be outlined

 These are likely to be important pieces of Additional Information that should be preserved as documentation of the project.
 The participants in this group of processes will almost certainly include sponsors and proposers and may also include data managers and archivists.
-Examples of documents to begin managing during project initiation include the list of project participants and organizations represented,

-the criteria for repositories where the project data and documentation will be preserved, agreements among participants regarding authorship ownership of intellectual property produced by the project as well as relevant policies of participating organizations regarding such rights.
+Examples of documents to begin managing during project initiation include the list of project participants and organizations represented, the criteria for data collection, privacy and data protection, the criteria for repositories where the project data and documentation will be preserved, agreements among participants regarding authorship ownership of intellectual property produced by the project as well as relevant policies of participating organizations regarding such rights.

 The Planning Collection Group